Namie Amuro: 2002–2004: Love Enhanced Single Collection, decline in sales and popularity, Suite Chic project and Style

 Amuro returned to solo activities in mid-2003, releasing the singles "Shine More", "Put 'Em Up", and the double A-side singles: "So Crazy" and "Come".
 The single's saw an exploration of westernised musical styles with American producers, including R&B producers Full Force and the work of Austin.
 "Come" was used for the Japanese anime InuYasha, and is a re-arranged song that was originally recorded by Australian recording artist and TV personality Sophie Monk.
 At the end of the year, she released her sixth studio album and first album in three years, Style.
 The album became her lowest chart album on the Oricon Albums Chart, peaking at number four.
 It is also her lowest selling studio album, shifting only 222,000 units in that region.
 To promote the studio album, Amuro conducted her So Crazy Tour Featuring Best Singles on November 29.
-The tour concluded on April 11, 2004.
+The tour concluded in Japan on April 11, 2004.
 She extended the concert tour, marked as a promotional appearance, in Taiwan, and South Korea.
 Shortly after the tour, she released the single "All for You" on July 22, 2004, confirming work on her seventh studio album.
 This was followed by the double A-side single "Girl Talk" and "Girl Talk/The Speed Star", released on October 14, 2004.
 It was successful in Japan, peaking at number two, and sold over 107,000 units in that region; it became her first top three single in two years.
 Amuro decided not to appear on 55th Kōhaku Uta Gassen, although she had been invited to perform at the event.
 She had previously attended the event nine years in a row.